rainbow494/arch-1/doc/en-us/datasift-architecture-realtime-datamining-at-120000-tweets-p.markdown

 ### **Filtering Engine**

-*   **<span style="font-weight: normal;">When people think of filters they may have in mind SQL select statements where large "where" clauses are discouraged for performance reasons.
+*   **    When people think of filters they may have in mind SQL select statements where large "where" clauses are discouraged for performance reasons.
 DataSift takes the opposite approach, they assume very large sets of filter criteria and have made the evaluation scalable and efficient.
 Their target examples include monitoring every tweet from every Starbucks in the world or loading Lady Gaga's follower list into a filter.
-That could be millions terms in a filter, evaluated in real-time.</span>**
+That could be millions terms in a filter, evaluated in real-time.    **
-*   **<span style="font-weight: normal;">Filtering at this scale requires a different approach.
-They </span>**started with work they did at TweetMeme.
+*   **    Filtering at this scale requires a different approach.
+They     **started with work they did at TweetMeme.
 The core filter engine is in C++ and is called the Pickle Matrix.
 *   Over three years they've developed a compiler and their own virtual machine.
 We don't know what their technology is exactly, but it might be something like [Distributed Complex Event Processing with Query Rewriting](http://www.doc.ic.ac.uk/~migliava/papers/09-debs-next.pdf).
 *   A compiler takes filters and targets a cluster with a Manager and Node servers.
 The Manager’s job is to determine that if a rule is loaded anywhere else and if can be put somewhere that is highly optimized, like close to someone else that is running a similar stream.
 Node's job is throw tweets at rules, get a list of matches, and push the matches down the pipeline.
 *   They have clever algorithms for deduping workloads so rules are shared as much as possible.
 Each filter is not run in isolation.
 The filters form a shared space.
 If there's a filter that filters only for Lady Gaga references then, to the greatest degree possible, that filter is run on each tweet once and the result is shared between all rules using the same filter.
 It takes a very clever compiler and scheduling algorithm to make this work.
 The payoff is amazing.
 Instead of continually running duplicate filters they are only run once.